Mr-MaNia7/UpWork/README.md

 # Credits Graphics

 **Closing credits** or end credits are a list of the movie cast or crew that are shown in a sequence at the end of a video like a movie or music.
+It is build with Python using PyOpenGL.